Mara Corday: Film

-Corday signed with Universal-International Pictures (UI) as a contract player, where she was given small roles in various B-movies and television series.
+Corday signed with Universal-International Pictures as a contract player, where she was given small roles in various B-movies and television series.
 In 1954, while on the set of Playgirl, she met actor and future husband Richard Long.

 Her acting roles were small until 1955, when she was cast opposite John Agar and Leo G. Carroll in the successful science-fiction film Tarantula, which has Clint Eastwood in a very brief role as a jet fighter pilot.
-She had two other co-starring roles in the genre, The Black Scorpion and The Giant Claw (both 1957), as well as in a number of Western films, including Man Without a Star, A Day of Fury and Raw Edge.
+She had two other co-starring roles in the genre, The Black Scorpion and The Giant Claw (both 1957), as well as in a number of Western films, including Man Without a Star, A Day of Fury, and Raw Edge.
 Film critic Leonard Maltin said Corday had "more acting ability than she was permitted to exhibit".